rebecavalverde/help-docs/docs/en/general/google-docs.md

 ---
 title: Flat for Google Docs and Google Slides
+ptitle: Add music notation in your Google Docs and Google Slides
-description: Easily add music notation in your Google Docs and Slides with our free add-on
+description: Discover our free add-ons for G Suite.
+In a few clicks, insert any music notation in your Google Docs and Google Slides slides.
 nav: general
 pid: gdocs
 permalink: en/general/flat-for-google-docs-music-notation.html